Get Involved (Raphael Saadiq and Q-Tip song)

-"Get Involved" is a song by Raphael Saadiq and Q-Tip, released on March 23, 1999, from the soundtrack The PJs: Music from & Inspired by the Hit Television Series.
+"Get Involved" is a song by Raphael Saadiq and Q-Tip, released in 1999, from the soundtrack The PJs: Music from & Inspired by the Hit Television Series.
 Produced by the duo, the song contains elements of "I'll Always Love My Mama" by The Intruders.
+It peaked at 67 on the Billboard Hot 100 chart as well as 21 on the US Hot R&B/Hip-Hop Songs.